-On behalf of Alzheimer Europe, I would like to thank Dianne Gove, our Information Officer, for her invaluable support in preparing the different drafts of this publication and in tirelessly incorporating the corrections and comments of the different members of the working group until all participants were happy with the end result.
+On behalf of Alzheimer Europe, I would like to thank Dianne Gove, our Director for Projects, for her invaluable support in preparing the different drafts of this publication and in tirelessly incorporating the corrections and comments of the different members of the working group until all participants were happy with the end result.

 Similarly, I want to acknowledge the expert contributions of our member organizations and in particular the contributions of the members of our working group.
 The expertise of Patrice Allard (France), Antonia Croy (Austria), Pierluigi de Bastiani (Italy), Mireille Elsen (Luxembourg), Sabine Jansen (Germany), Alicja Sadowska (Poland) and Micheline Selmes (Spain) contributed their ideas, experience and knowledge.
 Equally, the personal experiences of people with dementia from Scotland greatly improved our publication.
 In particular, let me single out James McKillop for his continued support.